tanguybernard/computer-science-knowledge/cloud/aws/services_storage_and_databases.md

 When the instance is terminated, you lose any data in the instance store.

+- Volumes do not automatically scales
+- Need to be in same AZ to attach EC2 instances

 ## Amazon S3 - Amazon Simple Storage Service

 Store and retrieve unlimited amount of data.